 Directions

-- In a bowl, beat the softened butter with the brown sugar and granulated sugar until the mixture is creamy and well combined.
+- In a bowl , beat butter with brown sugar and granulated sugar until creamy .

-- Gradually integrate the dry ingredients into the wet mixture, stirring until just combined.
+- Gradually stir dry mix into wet dough until just combined .

-- If desired, fold in chocolate chips or other mix-ins to add extra flavor and texture.
+- Fold in chocolate chips or other mix-ins if you like .

-- Scoop spoonfuls of dough onto ungreased baking sheets, ensuring some space between each.
+- Drop spoonfuls of dough onto ungreased baking sheet , leaving space between each .

 Expert Tips and Advice